ibnsultan/swap/readme.md

 #### Install Node.js Modules
 To install all dependencies, run the following in your terminal:
 ```
-npm install
+npm install -g swapro
 ```

-#### Link Yorl Command to Terminal
+#### Link swap Command to Terminal
-In order to run a file using the ``yorl`` command, run the following:
+In order to run a file using the ``swap`` command, run the following:
 ```
 npm run link
 ```

 ## Hello World
 You can run sample code by running the following in your terminal:
+Download the sample file from the site http://edtech.co.tz or github https://github.com/ibnsultan/Swap and run command
 ```
-yorl sample/test.yl
+swap main.swap
 ```

 You should get something like: ``habari yako``